 So, you need to give them a reason to act now.
 The classic is the special offer, but you don’t need to lower your price.

 If your offer is good, the copy should be compelling enough.
 Remind your reader what they’ll gain now, as well as what they’ll lose by delaying (e.g. frustrations, lost revenue, poor health).

-Will the price will increase later?
+Will the price increase later?
 Tell them (urgency).

 Just make sure that your reason is credible, and stick to your promise (actually increase your price later).

-Answer the questions above, and edit your sales letter.
+In summary, answer the 5 questions above, and edit your sales letter to reflect the answers.

 It shows prospects that you know what their problems are, and you have the solution.

-Doing this is the path to better conversions, more sales and repeat customers.
+Doing this will lead to higher conversion rates, more sales and repeat customers.